 Conspiracy Drug Charges

 Common criminal drug charges usually involve a single defendant – including individuals charged with delivery or possession of a controlled substance or even drug trafficking.
 In cases where there is more than one person involved in these other drug crimes, it is different.
-The co-defendants of drug conspiracy may be tried together.
+The co-defendants of drug conspiracy charges may be tried together.

 In instances where there are multiple defendants, it is possible for one to turn against another, thereby complicating the case.
 It is even common for one defendant to accept a less-severe criminal conviction when he or she testifies against another in exchange.
 Furthermore, a convicted defendant may also be held responsible for the actions of his or her co-conspirators.